tahermostafafarghal/Vacation-Tracking-System/README.md

 Function checkValidation:
-  if vacationTime > employeeBalanceForCategory then return false if vacationDate is in DaysCannotLeave then return false if not isEmployeeAvailable(vacationDate) then return false return true
+  if vacationTime > employeeBalanceForCategory then return false if vacationDate is in DaysCannotLeave then return false if EmployeeAvailable(vacationDate) return false then return false return true
 ```
 </details>